www. Radartutorial .eu

 The detected hits for each pulse repetition period are inserted as „1”s in the stored range cell dimension.
 For ATC radars, the range cells are typically 1/16 of a nautical mile (ca 0.8 microseconds).

 A window is applied at each range cell, to count the number of hits that are present in the window at the same range.
 Due to a degree of uncertainty regarding the precise range cell in which a hit will be declared, it is normal practice to include hits in adjacent range cells.
-The number of hits found in the window is used as the target detection criterium.
+The number of hits found in the window is used as the target detection criterion.